Program overview

 Program Overview

 Earn your 1 year full-time Certificate in Mechanical Techniques – Plumbing at Sheridan College, and prepare for an apprenticeship in the plumbing field.
-This program is designed to equip you with the skills necessary to install, repair, and maintain plumbing fixtures, systems, and equipment.
+This program is designed to equip you with the skills to install, repair, and maintain plumbing fixtures, systems, and equipment.
 You will benefit from hands-on training in state-of-the-art facilities located at the Davis Campus in Brampton.
-With a strong reputation among employers, this program stands out for its excellent instructors and superior equipment, ensuring you receive top-notch training that will set you on the path to a successful career in plumbing.
+With a strong reputation among employers, Sheridan's plumbing program offers superior training and a pathway to a successful career as a professional tradesperson.

 Program Structure

-The Mechanical Techniques – Plumbing program is structured to provide comprehensive training over a duration of 1 year, divided into 2 semesters.
+The Mechanical Techniques – Plumbing program is structured to provide comprehensive training over a duration of 1 year.
 The program includes:

-- Preparation for apprenticeship opportunities in the plumbing trade.
+• Preparation for apprenticeship in the plumbing field

-- Opportunities for co-op placements to gain practical experience.
+• Opportunities for co-op placements to gain real-world experience

-This program is designed to ensure that students are well-prepared for entry-level positions in the plumbing industry, with a focus on both theoretical knowledge and practical skills.
+This program is designed to ensure that students are well-prepared for entry-level positions in plumbing, with a focus on practical skills and job readiness.
+The curriculum is updated regularly to reflect current industry practices, ensuring that students learn the most relevant skills needed in the workforce.

 Featured Experiences